 The U.S. Bureau of Labor Statistics (BLS) reported that individuals who already possess a bachelor's degree in another concentration could qualify for graphic design positions by completing an associate's degree or certificate program to learn necessary technical skills.
 The BLS also stated that advancement in the field usually requires 1-3 years of working experience (www.bls.gov).

-According to the BLS, graphic designers are projected to see little or no change in employment from 2014 to 2024.
-The average wage of graphic designers was $51,640 in May 2015.
+According to the BLS, graphic designers are projected to see grow 3% in employment from 2018 to 2028.
+The average wage of graphic designers was $54,680 in May 2018.

 Continuing Education Information